ItsThatDude/jit-access-controller/docs/docs/getting-started/manual.md

 ## Installation

-You can manually install the JIT Access Controller by using the `install.yaml` file in the `dist` folder of the repository.
+You can manually install Kairos by using the `install.yaml` file in the `dist` folder of the repository.

 ```sh
 kubectl apply -f install.yaml